Icirus/GrimCompany/content/logs/vc.md

 I commend every member of _Grim Company_ for their unwavering dedication, bravery, and exceptional performance throughout this operation.
 Our success would not have been possible without your commitment to our cause.

-Special Commendation must be made for ___Lord Justiciar Thylas___ -- his unyielding bravery in face of multiple challenging opponents shall not be forgotten.
+Special Commendation must be made for ___Lord Justiciar Thylas Steelshroud___ -- his unyielding bravery in face of multiple challenging opponents shall not be forgotten.
 I do not know what you were saying to garner so much focus, but the strike force appreciated your presence and penchant to absorb pain.

 __Conclusion:__